syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/How-to.md

 ![UnfocusedStrokeWidth img](How-to-images/UnfocusedStroke.jpg)

 >**NOTE**
-It is applicable for the bottom line and outline border when setting the container type as filled and outlined respectively.
+It is applicable for the bottom line and outline border when setting the container type to filled and outlined, respectively.

 ## Customize the corner radius of the outline border

-When setting the [OutlineCornerRadius](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~OutlineCornerRadiusProperty.html) property as double value, the corner radius of the container will be changed.
+When setting the [OutlineCornerRadius](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~OutlineCornerRadiusProperty.html) property to double value, the corner radius of the container will be changed.

 {% tabs %}